 Under saddle, Overkill has three nice, flashy gaits.
 His walk is big and ground-covering and his trot is so lofty it’s almost dreamlike.
 He is regaining muscle that was lost while he was rehabbing, but his canter already displays great balance and rhythm.
 He is learning the basics of bending, collection and giving to the bit.
-While he enjoys being challenged and varying routine, you cannot tell him to do anything—he needs a firm rider but one who is willing to convince him that working together is in his best interest.
-He can be strong at times when the rider gets strong with him, so he’ll need someone who rides very correctly and can hold their own body together.
+While he enjoys being challenged and varying routine, he can be strong at times when the rider gets strong with him, so he’ll need someone who rides very correctly and can hold their own body together.
+He has been started over fences and LOVES to jump.
+He is slow in the air and after the jump, proving that he would be a lovely hunter prospect!
+His changes are well balanced and sharp, and he is careful to ground poles and the crossrails he has been started over.

-He is a technically challenging ride and will require an advanced rider who is experienced bringing along difficult horses or a professional looking for a talented prospect.
-Overkill is not suitable for lower level riders or for those bringing along their first horse.
-He has displayed naughty behavior on the ground and under saddle.
+Overkill would be a fantastic prospect for a professional looking for a talented prospect.
+Overkill is not suitable for lower level riders or for those bringing along their first horse, since he can test his rider, but he is an easy ride for someone who has the right skillset.
 He is suitable for most disciplines but would be a lovely hunter or dressage horse.

 Overkill rehabbed from a tear in his right front superficial digital flexor tendon.
 He went through a comprehensive 12-week rehab riding plan and has now returned to regular work.
 As always, qualified adopters will have access to all radiographs, ultrasounds, and vet reports we have on him.